ADA Access for Commencement

 ADA Seating (Indoor Ceremony): In the event Commencement is indoors, the Johnson Fitness Center is ADA Accessible at the Main Entrance point.
 All seats are ADA accessible with room for wheelchairs.
 Restrooms in the hallway outside of the Field House are accessible.

 Simulcast information, Captioning and ADA access (Indoor Ceremony): Simulcast with captions are available via our streaming site and in Decker Theatre, Gibson Center for the Arts.
 This building is ADA accessible via the rear (Kohl Gallery entrance) or the front of the building (via a ramp to the left of the main entrance).
 This building is air-conditioned.

 ADA Parking (Indoor Ceremony): Parking near the ceremony is limited.
 If your car has an accessible parking tag, you will be directed to drop-off guests with disabilities at the driveway of the Johnson Fitness Center and park in the nearest accessible parking space.
 Please note that there is a hill to enter the building, but access is available without steps.
 Courtesy carts and shuttles will be available to assist family members from other parking areas to event venues.
 Public Safety officers will be present at the location to help direct traffic and parking.

-For access questions, contact Maggie Harris, Disability Access Specialist at 410.810.5799 or firstname.lastname@example.org.
+For access questions, contact Liz Shirk, Disability Access Specialist at 410.810.5799 or firstname.lastname@example.org.